networknt/light-doc/content/en/tutorial/portal/view-dev-env.md

 For details about the HTTPS=true environment variable, please visit https://facebook.github.io/create-react-app/docs/using-https-in-development

+Another way to do that is to modify the package.json as documented in https://medium.com/@danielgwilson/https-and-create-react-app-3a30ed31c904

 ### light-oauth2

 As part of the portal, light-oauth2 is responsible for securing the portal services.
 There is no need to start another instance of light-oauth2 services.
 We are going to reuse the instance on the test1 server for the [test cloud][] deployment in the previous tutorial.